AlexSkrypnyk/scaffold/docs/ci/test.md

 ## PHP job

 - Runs on `ubuntu-latest`.
+- Uses a matrix strategy to test against multiple PHP versions.
 - Checks out code and caches Composer dependencies.
 - Installs dependencies via Composer.
+- Runs code linting.
-- Runs linting and tests with code coverage.
+- Runs tests with coverage.
 - Publishes coverage report with a 90% threshold to the associated pull request.